MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/guidance-content.md

 This article shows you how to implement the Modern Web App pattern.
 The Modern Web App pattern defines how you should modernize web apps in the cloud and introduce a service-oriented architecture.
-The Modern Web App pattern provides prescriptive architecture, code, and configuration guidance that aligns with the principles of the [Well-Architected Framework](/azure/well-architected/) (WAF).
-The baseline architecture builds on the [Reliable Web App pattern](../../overview.md#reliable-web-app-pattern) and adds the required web app components.
+The Modern Web App pattern provides prescriptive architecture, code, and configuration guidance that aligns with the principles of the [Well-Architected Framework](/azure/well-architected/) (WAF) and builds on the [Reliable Web App pattern](../../overview.md#reliable-web-app-pattern).

 | Benefits of the pattern | Architecture updates | Code updates | Configuration updates |
 | --- | --- | --- | --- |